 Q. What command will verify that a router interface is operational (up/up) and responding on a router?

 The key word responding is used here and that implies sending a packet to an interface and verifying that it is up.

-The commands show interfaces and show ip interface brief are wrong.
-You are at the router so there is no send/return of packets and cannot confirm it is responding properly to external traffic.
+The command show ip interface brief is wrong.
+You are at the router so there is no send/return of packets and cannot confirm the interface is responding to arriving packets.

 Ping is best answer.
 The ICMP packet is sent to the interface and returns with either destination unreachable or packets received to confirm the router interface is operational.
 You can ping any interface configured with an IPv4 address or IPv6 address.

 ping ipv6 2001:DB8:3C4D:1::1